Rev Cornel and Maria Ghita

 We would appreciate your prayers for us.
 I believe we are in the place where God wants us to be and that we are doing what He asked us to do.
 It is difficult sometimes because of the wonderful memories we had back home in Romania, our house and all the things we left behind, but we, the three of us, have peace and joy serving the Lord here.
 In the church here, there is so far an enthusiasm and desire to know and walk closer with the Lord.

 As a church we praise the Lord for the way He has blessed us.
 Every year people have joined us, people have come to the Lord and been baptized.
-More than three years ago we had the first baptism here after a period of 16 or 17 years.
-However during this time we are going through a very difficult time as a church.
-At the end of November we have to move from our church building (we have sold the building) and we are going to rent a place.
-We hope and pray that at the beginning of next year we will have all the plans approved and we will be able to start the work.
+More than six years ago we had the first baptism here after a period of 16 or 17 years.
+However during that time we went through a very difficult time as a church.
+We had to move from our church building (we had sold the building) and rent a place.
 It will take about one year, by God’s help, to finish the new church building.
 During that time a lot of work and a lot of commitment will be needed, but I think all this will contribute to strengthening the church.

 We as a family are well.
-Maria is enjoying working in a nice clinic as a Pathologist Collector; Eunice is in her second year at Melbourne University.
+Maria is enjoying working in a nice clinic as a Pathologist Collector; Eunice is in her second year of Doctoral studies in Law at Melbourne University.
 We have settled down well and feel at home here.

 Cornel Ghita, Maria and Eunice